 John Rundle is an interdisciplinary professor of physics, civil engineering, and geology at the University of California, Davis.
 His research is focused on understanding the dynamics of earthquakes through numerical simulations, pattern analysis of complex systems, dynamics of driven nonlinear Earth systems, and adaptation in general complex systems.
 Rundle has a PhD in geophysics and space physics from the University of California, Los Angeles.
 He’s a fellow of the American Physical Society and the American Geophysical Union.
 Contact him at jbrundle@ucdavis.edu.

-Geoffrey Fox is the director of the Digital Science Center and the associate dean for research and graduate studies at the School of Informatics and Computing at Indiana University.
-His research interests include cheminformatics, computer networks, cyberinfrastructure and e-Science, high-performance computing, and parallel and distributed computing.
-Fox has a PhD in theoretical physics from Cambridge University.
+Geoffrey Fox is the director of the Digital Science Center and distinguished professor and associate dean for research and graduate studies at the School of Informatics and Computing at Indiana University.
+His research interests include cyberinfrastructure and e-Science, high-performance computing, parallel and distributed computing and their applications.
+Fox is a fellow of both ACM and the American Physical Society and has a PhD in theoretical physics from Cambridge University.
 Contact him at gcfexchange@gmail.com.

 This special issue presents work stemming from collaboration in the APEC Cooperation for Earthquake Simulation (ACES) project.
 Here, the guest editors discuss how each article tackles significant challenges, with various approaches for studying earthquakes and mitigating earthquakes’ effects.